主页EIPs周刊

 P256Verify Function

-The P256Verify function is logic of the precompile defined in EIP-7951, the only exeception is that this function MUST not charge any gas.
+The P256Verify function is the logic of the precompile defined in EIP-7951, the only exception is that this function MUST NOT charge any gas.

 Rationale